 (3) The French Parliament in December 2020 approved the Finance Law for 2021 which does not modify the delayed implementation of reduced corporate income tax rate for large entities previously enacted in 2019 consisting in a progressive decrease of the French standard corporate income tax (CIT) rate from 33.3% to 25% by 2022.
 For fiscal years starting on or after 1 January 2019, a 28% CIT rate applied on the first EUR 500 thousand of taxable income of all entities.
 Taxable income in excess of EUR 500 thousand was subject to a 31% CIT rate or 33.3% CIT rate for companies with revenues beyond EUR 250 million.
-For financial years beginning on or after 1 January 2020, a 28% CIT rate applied, except for larger entities for which a 28% CIT rate applied on the first EUR 500 thousand of taxable income and a 31% rate applied on the taxable income in excess of EUR 500 thousand of taxable income and a 31% rate applied on the taxable income in excess of EUR 500 thousand of taxable income and a 31% rate applied on the taxable income in excess of EUR 500 thousand.
+For financial years beginning on or after 1 January 2020, a 28% CIT rate applied, except for larger entities for which a 28% CIT rate applied on the first EUR 500 thousand of taxable income and a 31% rate applied on the taxable income in excess of EUR 500 thousand.
 For financial years beginning on or after 1 January 2021, a 26.5% CIT rate will apply for entities with revenues lower than EUR 250 million or a 27.5% rate for larger entities.
-For financial years beginning on or after 1 January 2021, a 26.5% CIT rate will apply for all entities.
+For financial years beginning on or after 1 January 2022, a 25% CIT rate will apply for all entities.